uoregon-libraries/podman-rsync-proxy/README.md

 For simpler instructions, we're pretending your podman user is `sir_podman`.

-Note that we also have a sort of mysqldump proxy, see the instructions at the bottom of this page.
+You'll also have to install two scripts on the podman host: `podman-rsync.sh`, a wrapper that secures and automates the process of running the rsync container; and `podman-mysqldump.sh`, which does the same for running `mysqldump` inside any container.

 ## Setup

+### The on-demand rsync container

+Proxying rsync requires a custom image and container to exist on any project you want to allow syncing files.
+You won't need this container running except when a request is coming in for an rsync call.

-### Build the podman image
+#### Build the podman image

 Clone this repo on your production server, then build the image: